-Restrictions removed only on conditions being met.
-ESPPs are typically issued based on restrictions, which are removed when performance or time-based conditions are met.
+ESPPs are typically issued with restrictions, which are removed when performance or time-based conditions are met.
 In most cases, such conditions are a combination of time and performance based criteria.
 If the employee is unable to comply with the requirements, the shares must be repurchased or bought back.
-The SEBI ESOP Guidelines give a minimum lock-in period of one year on allotment of shares, although there is some flexibility in the event of merger or amalgamation.
+The SEBI ESOP guidelines give a minimum lock-in period of one year on allotment of shares, although there is some flexibility in the event of merger or amalgamation.